Maikel Garcia Player Props: Royals vs. Guardians

-Maikel Garcia -- hitting .359 in his past 10 games -- will be in action for the Kansas City Royals against the Cleveland Guardians, with Tanner Bibee on the hill, on July 6 at 7:10 PM ET.
+On Friday, Maikel Garcia (batting .342 in his past 10 games) and the Kansas City Royals face the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
+First pitch is at 7:10 PM ET.

 Maikel Garcia Game Info & Props vs. the Guardians